 Rugelach is a Jewish originating pastry that is commonly eaten for Hanukkah.

-It has s a cream cheese based dough, with a filling and is rolled up like a crescent.
+It has s a cream cheese based dough (just like these jam pinwheel cookies), with a filling and is rolled up like a crescent.

 There are so many varieties of fillings you can put inside, like dried fruit, nuts or even chocolate!